 |60 Years Old||$2,172.39|

-As we touched on earlier in this section, gender also impacts the price of your car insurance.
+In many ways, gender also impacts the price of your car insurance.
 Take a look at the following table to see the difference in rates between male and female residents in the city of San Jose.

 |Demographic||Average Annual Rate|